jeromeabel/jeromeabel.github.io/src/content/work/hrnet/index.md

 ![React Table Component](./table.png)

-The [ja-react-table](https://www.npmjs.com/package/ja-react-table) is component which display data into a table and provide features as sort, search and pagination.
+The [ja-react-table](https://www.npmjs.com/package/ja-react-table) is a component which display data into a table and provide features as sort, search and pagination.

 The component is published on npm registry using vite